Sections in this guide (click title to view)

 This was necessary because once the point closure was introduced onto Hercules Road, vehicular traffic coming north from Lambeth Road would use Carlisle Lane to avoid the junction at Lambeth North.

 Changing the directional flow of Upper Marsh

-This was necessary to ensure that vehicular traffic travelling northbound towards Addington Street would not ‘rat run’ down Upper Marsh to get to Lambeth Palace Road.
+This was necessary to ensure that vehicular traffic traveling northbound towards Addington Street would not ‘rat run’ down Upper Marsh to get to Lambeth Palace Road.